Fliplet/fliplet-cli/docs/Data-integration-service.md

     // Define which column should be used as primary key
     // to understand whether a record already exists on the Fliplet Data Source
     primaryColumnName: 'id',

+    // Choose whether the primary column should be considered case-sensitive or not.
+    caseInsensitivePrimaryColumn: true,

     // Define which (optional) column should be used to compare whether
     // the record has been updated on your database since it got inserted